 Ned comes with a Custom Gripper, which allows you to manipulate many different objects.
-Its standard jaws allow you to catch many medium-sized objects, and it is possible to change them for those of your choice:
+In addition, its standard jaws allow you to catch many medium-sized objects, and it is possible to change them for those of your choice:

 - The jaws pack (not included), consisting of 3 different jaws (XL, Flat, Precision), allows you to manipulate new objects.

 - If you own a 3D printer, you can create your jaws to match your projects.

 With the EasyConnect system, changing tools has never been so easy: in a few seconds, Ned can manipulate new objects (with a Vacuum Pump, a Large Gripper, an Adaptive Gripper, and an Electromagnet) (not included).

 How to control Ned?

-- Activate the robot learning mode to manually position the robot and teach it positions to be reproduced.
+- Activate the robot learning mode to manually position the robot and teach its positions to be reproduced.
 Controlling Ned can be as simple as pressing a button.

 - With Niryo Studio, our free desktop application, use blocks to create your robotic programs.
 Based on Blockly (similar to Scratch), our visual programming interface allows you to quickly and easily create automated programs without any computer development knowledge.

-- Use an Arduino or a Raspberry Pi to control the robot via its digital inputs/outputs (tutorial).
+- Use an Arduino or a Raspberry Pi to control the robot via digital inputs/outputs (tutorial).

 - Advanced users: develop your own controller (use a mouse, keyboard, joystick, or Leap Motion to control Ned according to your preferences), use different languages and APIs (Python, C++, MATLAB, Modbus, TCP/IP…) to control the robot directly or remotely, or dive directly into the ROS code, which is open-source.